r4wand/dotnetMicroservice/README.md

 #### this is WIP

-I will update and provide a proper readme once I am comfortable with the microservice in dotnet idea.
+I will update and provide a proper readme once I am comfortable with the idea of writing microservices in dotnet.